How to find the motivation to study

 Being able to articulate your ‘why’ will help you set long-term goals.
 It’s one of the most powerful motivators, when you don’t feel like studying.

 Come back to this image whenever you’re lacking in study motivation.
+You might even want to make it tactile, creating a vision board that you can put above your desk.

 I never feel motivated to study.
 Is this normal?